 About Dani Burlison

 Dani has a Master's Degree from the school of Culture, Ecology & Sustainable Community at New College of California and is an alumna of the Squaw Valley Writer's Workshop, the Mendocino Coast Writers Conference, LitCamp and the Woodland Keep Residency.
-Dani is a single parent and lives, teaches and writes with her two young adult daughters in Santa Rosa, CA.
+Dani is a single parent and lives, teaches and writes with her two young adult children in Santa Rosa, CA.